wifinigel/wiperf/mkdocs/docs/blog_neo3.md

     pip3 install setuptools wheel
     ```

 14. At this stage, the Neo3 is prepared ready for the installation of required packages and scripts.
-Follow the instructions for the Raspberry Pi installation starting on this page:
+To complete the installation and configuration of wiperf, follow the instructions provided for the Raspberry Pi installation starting on this page:

     [Raspberry Pi Hostname Configuration](https://wifinigel.github.io/wiperf/probe_prepare/#hostname-configuration_1) (Note that the default hostname for the Neo3 is `nanopineo3`, rather than `raspberrypi` that is specified in the RPi instructions)

-Configuration and operation of the probe will be the same as specified for the RPi.
+Once you have complete the wiperf installation, you may use it in the same manner as the instructions provided for the Raspberry Pi on the wiperf web site.
+Have fun!